 How to get to Tennoji Park

-- Short walk from from Tennoji Station
+- A short walk from Tennoji Station

 Standing 300 meters tall, Abeno Harukas is the tallest building in Japan – Tokyo Skytree is Japan’s tallest tower – that was opened in 2014.
-It contains a department store, restaurants, an art museum, a hotel and an observatory deck.
-The building stands on top of the Abenobashi Station on Kintetsu Osaka Line and located across from JR Tennoji Station.
+It contains a department store, restaurants, an art museum, a hotel, and an observatory deck.
+The building stands on top of the Abenobashi Station on Kintetsu Osaka Line and is located across from JR Tennoji Station.

 9am – 10pm